 Phase 5: Production Activation

-- Sotera will work with your application team to confirm change window for production migration.
+- Sotera will work with your application team to confirm the change window for production migration.

-- During the prescribed change window your Sotera Interoperability Engineer will migrate configuration to production.
+- During the prescribed change window, your Sotera Interoperability Engineer will migrate the configuration to production.

 - Sotera will then provide support for any user acceptance testing (UAT) that your organization wants to perform.